kongSteve/google-cloud-run-deployment/README.md

 # google-cloud-run-deplyment
-This is to use google cloud platform tool to deploy an application
+This is to use google cloud platform tools (Cloud Run and Cloud Build) to deploy an application